Iran says Saudi Arabia and Russia have taken oil market 'hostage': SHANA

 Iran's OPEC governor said on Saturday that Saudi Arabia and Russia have taken the oil market "hostage" as U.S. President Donald Trump seeks to impose fresh sanctions on Tehran and reduce its oil sales to zero.

-LONDON: Iran's OPEC governor said on Saturday that Saudi Arabia and Russia have taken the oil market "hostage" as U.S. President Donald Trump seeks to impose fresh sanctions on Tehran and reduce its oil sales to zero.
+LONDON: Iran's OPEC governor said on Saturday that Saudi Arabia and Russia have taken the oil market "hostage" as U.S. President Donald Trump seeks to impose fresh sanctions on Iranian oil sales.

+Washington wants to cut Iran's oil exports to zero by November, and is encouraging producers such as Saudi Arabia, other OPEC members and Russia to pump more to meet the shortfall.

 "Russia and Saudi Arabia claim they seek to balance the global oil market, but they are trying to take over a part of Iran's share," Hossein Kazempour Ardebili was quoted as saying by SHANA, the oil ministry's news agency.